Pepper Gomez

-José "Joseph" Serapio Palimino Gomez (April 21, 1927 – May 6, 2004) was an American professional wrestler and bodybuilder, better known by his ring name, Pepper Gomez.
+José Serapio "Joseph" Palimino Gomez (April 21, 1927 – May 6, 2004) was an American professional wrestler and bodybuilder, better known by his ring name, Pepper Gomez.
 Known for his exceptional abdominal muscles, he would allow rivals to perform stunts such as jumping onto his stomach from the top of a ladder or driving a Volkswagen Beetle over his stomach, earning him the nickname "The Man with the Cast Iron Stomach".
 He wrestled as a blue-collar Latino babyface.

 Early life

 Gomez was born in Los Angeles, California in 1927.
 While at high school, he competed at football, gymnastics and track.
 He attended Los Angeles City College, where he played football as a fullback.

 Bodybuilding career

 In 1947, Gomez began participating in bodybuilding.
 His training partners included Armand Tanny and Joe Gold.
 He took part in a series of bodybuilding competitions over the next five years, winning the "Mr. Muscle Beach" contest in Santa Monica, California in 1950.
 In 1951, he placed fifth in the AAU Mr. America contest.
 Gomez was featured in the November 1948 issue of Strength & Health and the January 1952 issue of Muscle Power.